FedericoValentino/BrainFartLib/README.md

      MyBrain->feedForward({1, 1});

-This returns a float array with what our network thinks is the answer.
+This returns a float vector with what our network thinks is the answer.
 If we want to train the network we can use the smart and easy backPropagation function: